School Lunch

 The Food Service Team of North Conejos School District will provide healthy meals district wide.
 We embody values of hard work, dedication, and determination.
 We provide a nutritional meal with a quick service and a smile.
 Above all we are kind to our students.
 We represent well fed students who excel mentally, physically, and their overall well-being.
 To achieve this we abide by our budget and exceed it by writing grants to accomplish our programs needs.
 At the end of the day we provide a service to ensure students are happy, fed, and content.

-Free/reduced-price school meals & family economic data survey Paper Applicaiton
+family economic data survey Paper APPLICATION

 Melon from Abundant Life Organic Farm located in Hotchkiss, Colorado